 Types of Drip Email Campaigns

 Drip email campaigns are effective, but too much of anything never works.
 Drip emails are no exception.
 If you overdo your drip emails, the chances are high that your users will unsubscribe from your email list.
-A balanced drip email sequence can be just perfect for reminding your users about your brand, educating them about your services and products, announce new launches, get new users, and keep them posted about what’s happening.
+A balanced drip email sequence can be just flawless for reminding your users about your brand, creating awareness for your services and products, announce new launches, get users, and keep them posted about what’s happening.
 You can use this area with a lot of creativity and follow minimalism to deliver what is enough to do the desired work and reap the results.

 Drip email campaigns are mainly used during these specific purposes-